 Bus services to Castleton and Mam Tor

-Two bus services run through Castleton.
+A handful of bus services run through Castleton.
 Travel time from Hope to Castleton is approximately 10 minutes.

-The 272 (Hulleys of Baslow) runs Monday to Saturday from Sheffield to Castleton and from Castleton to Sheffield, via Bamford and Hope.
+The 272 (Hulleys of Baslow) runs Monday to Sunday from Sheffield to Castleton and from Castleton to Sheffield, via Bamford and Hope.
 The latest bus timetable is available online but you can also check out the Hulleys’ website for the latest information.

 FAQs

 517 metres.
-This makes it the 23rd highest peak in the Peak District National Park.
+This makes it the 23rd-highest peak in the Peak District National Park.

 The name translates to Mother Hill.